pypa/gh-action-pip-audit/README.md

 **Default**: Empty (no extra indexes are searched by default)

-The `extra-index-urls` specifies one or more *extra* PEP 503-compatible packages indexes to search when resolving dependencies.
+The `extra-index-urls` setting specifies one or more *extra* PEP 503-compatible packages indexes to search when resolving dependencies.
 Each URL is whitespace-separated.

 Example: